raulcorreia7/pecobot/README.md

 # MightyPecoBot
-MightyPecoBot is a TwitchBot implemented from scratch.
+MightyPecoBot is a TwitchBot implemented from scratch for funsies.
-I used .net core 2.1 with no libraries.
+I used .net core 2.1 with no external libraries.

 ## Installation